 The insane backwards irony of it all is that the food system is not even geared towards producing food that will make the people healthy.

-A society cannot survive on the foundation of a broken food system.
+A society cannot survive on the foundation of a broken food system

 Healthy, happy people make a country a great place to live.
-Unhealthy, angry, foggy people create a society that is dysfunctional and destructive and abusive.
+Unhealthy, angry, foggy people create a society that is dysfunctional, destructive and abusive.

 We can change the trajectory of the American food system, and we must.
 Do so, to bring back our spirit, our spark and to claim our potential, we have to start by reforming the food system so that it supports human health and regenerates ecosystems.